Everybody, Sing! season 2: A-B-Sing!

-With the resident band playing the song as usual, this game requires the SONG-pu to guess the missing lyric based on its first letter and its number of syllables as their clue.
-The song stops for a while and the three-second timer starts for the contestant to figure out the missing lyric through the clue said by the resident band.
+A-B-Sing requires the SONG-pu to guess the missing lyric based on its first letter and its number of syllables as their clue.
 The clue is based on the number of syllables of the missing lyric.
 For example, if the missing lyric is "comment", then the resident band will sing "C-C" as their clue.
 Each correct answer given by the SONG-pu adds an additional two seconds to their jackpot timer and gives them one thousand pesos (₱1,000).
-Should a contestant fail to give an answer within three seconds, or gets their answer wrong, their line will be skipped and the next player must guess his or her assigned clue.
-This will continue until all SONG-pu members have finished their attempts.

 AYU-Sing Mo!

-With the resident band playing the song as usual, this game requires the SONG-pu to arrange four jumbled lyrics in the correct order.
-The song stops for a while and the three-second timer starts for the contestant to arrange the four jumbled lyrics in order.
+Ayu-Sing Mo requires the SONG-pu to arrange four jumbled lyrics in the correct order.
 Take note that the contestant should sing the exact order of lines with no added words or sentences in order for their answer to be correct.
 Each correct answer given by the SONG-pu adds an additional four seconds to their jackpot timer and gives them one thousand pesos (₱1,000).
-Should a contestant fail to give an answer within three seconds, or gets their answer wrong, their line will be skipped and the next player must arrange his or her assigned lines.
-This will continue until all SONG-pu members have finished their attempts.